 One has to learn how to compute the dog’s daily energy requirements and not rely on what dog food manufacturers recommend.
 There are online resources that can help pet parents calculate their dog’s energy requirements by considering other factors such as activity level, life stage, and others.

 Fanconi syndrome is a hereditary disease that is very common among Basenjis.
 What is sad is that many dogs get misdiagnosed with diabetes because of the uncanny similarities in the signs and symptoms.
 There are now DNA tests that can help determine the presence of a genetic marker for the disease.
 Having your Basenji DNA tested can help ascertain whether the dog is susceptible to such a health condition or not.
+If you are looking for more options, check out our guide on DNA tests for dogs.

 Exercise remains a very important aspect in the Basenji’s care.
 This is a hunter that thrives on a lot of outdoor activities.
 While it is true that it has a very independent nature, providing it ample opportunities to walk, run, and play can help provide the necessary exercises for the dog.